digital-work-lab/open-source-project/slides/01-topics.md

 # What you will learn (III): Open-Sourcing

+- Open-source software plays a major role in the industry (see [HBS working paper](https://www.hbs.edu/faculty/Pages/item.aspx?num=65230)) and firms start to use open-source principles to organize their work (see [innersource](https://github.com/resources/articles/software-development/innersource))
+- You will

   - Work with the Open-Source workflows of GitHub
   - Make a first contribution to a public Open-Source project
   - Adopt the role of a maintainer and review the code of your peers
   - Have an opportunity to create your *developer portfolio*

 ![bg right:35% width:350px](../assets/github-contributors.png)